yob/pgredis/README.md

 A server that talks the redis protocol to clients, and stores all data in a postgres database.

-This is (presumably) doing to be much slower than keeping the data in memory like real-redis, but sometimes keeping the data safe and replicated is more useful than raw performance.
+This is (presumably) going to be much slower than keeping the data in memory like real-redis, but sometimes keeping the data safe and replicated is more useful than raw performance.
 You probably shouldn't use this for caching.